 If you have recently heard the term shiplap or have heard of those horizontal boards on walls being referred to as shiplap, you may be wondering “what is shiplap….exactly?”
 If you watch HGTV’s Fixer Upper, then you probably know exactly what this is.
 In fact, the show is what probably brought about the popularity of these wood walls.
-For those who don’t watch the show, these wood planks are rough-sawn horizontal pine paneling that slightly overlaps the board below it or is a milled board with a rabbet joint to hold the boards together.
-These boards were typically used in historic homes on interior walls or as an exterior siding.
+For those who don’t watch the show, these wood planks are rough-sawn horizontal pine paneling that slightly overlaps the board below it.
+In addition, shiplap can be milled board with a rabbet joint to hold the boards together.
+For the most part, these boards were typically used in historic homes.

 Here are some photos of shiplap interior walls that have been revived for a wonderful rustic chic look:

 Of course, it’s always a plus if your home already has some shiplap either behind the walls or on the walls.
 The shiplap can simply be painted and restored.
 However, even if a home doesn’t already have original shiplap, it can be added or even made inexpensively.

 How To Install Shiplap Interior Siding:

 1. New Shiplap Boards:

 There is a fantastic tutorial from Home Depot, including all of the material needed to complete the project.
-This is one that I think I would use in our house project especially since we will be ripping all of the existing walls down to the studs.
-Having all of the framing exposed makes this installation extra easy.
+In general, this project would work best on a wall with the frame exposed.
+Exposed framing makes this installation extra easy.

 2. DIY Plywood Shiplap:

-For an inexpensive option, to use over existing walls, try making your own shiplap!
-As an illustration, Table and Hearth used thin plywood underlayment cut into wide planks.
-Since the plywood chosen was only 1/4 inch, they didn’t even need to remove the molding!
+For an inexpensive option over existing walls, try making your own shiplap!
+As an illustration, Table and Hearth uses thin plywood underlayment cut into wide planks.
+Since the chosen plywood is only 1/4 inch, they didn’t even need to remove the molding!
 They painted the wood wall a fun gray for some extra drama.
 Check it out!